Sandro Cortese: Moto2 World Championship

-Cortese moved up to Moto2 class as a Moto3 champion in 2013.
+Cortese moved up to the Moto2 class as a Moto3 champion in 2013.
 He joined Dynavolt Intact GP as the sole rider of the team.
 In 2014, Cortese recorded his first podium finish in Moto2 at Brno.
 He remained at the team until the end of 2017 season.

 Supersport World Championship

-After failing to secure a ride for 2018 Moto2 season, Cortese signed a deal with Kallio Racing to race in Supersport World Championship, aboard Yamaha YZF-R6.
-He won 2 races at Aragon and Donington Park, securing 8 podium finishes and became the champion of 2018 Supersport World Championship in his maiden season.
+After failing to secure a ride for the 2018 Moto2 season, Cortese signed a deal with Kallio Racing to race in the Supersport World Championship, aboard Yamaha YZF-R6.
+He won 2 races at Aragon and Donington Park, securing 8 podium finishes and becoming the champion of 2018 Supersport World Championship in his maiden season.

 Superbike World Championship

-He promoted to Superbike class for 2019 season, signing for GRT Yamaha World SBK team where he finished 12th in the standings.
-The following year he moved to Team Pedercini, switched bike from Yamaha to Kawasaki.
+Cortese promoted to Superbike class for 2019 season, signing for GRT Yamaha World SBK team, where he finished 12th in the standings.
+The following year, he moved to Team Pedercini, switched bike from Yamaha to Kawasaki.
 He crashed in the first race of Portimao round, suffering multiple injuries which he would recover from after 8 months.
 He did not participate for the rest of the season, and his place was taken over by Roman Ramos, Valentin Debise, and Loris Cresson respectively.

 Retirement

-Twenty months after his crash at Portimão, Cortese announced his retirement from motorcycle racing on his own Instagram account.
+Nearly three years after his crash at Portimão, Cortese announced his retirement from motorcycle racing on his own Instagram account.
 He credited local emergency medical efforts for saving him from paraplegia but noted that his body has never fully recovered from the accident.
 Cortese is due to start a job at one of his former sponsors, Gutmann Gruppe.
+He currently lives in Berkheim and continues to work for Gutmann Gruppe.